LengSann/eyeMovement/README.md

 * Move the mouse point, you will see the eyes moving.

 ## Future Improvements
-* Make PacMen close and open by time
+* Make Eyes close and open by time
 * Add more buttons to the project for adding more eyes, changing eye appearance, etc
 * Remove any eye
 ## Lincense